 Unfortunately, also similar to the day moisturizer, this is pricey.
 Really pricey.
 I haven’t ever spent that much on a moisturizer before but I do know there are people who do!
 Honestly, it’s a great moisturizer.
 Perhaps if it was on sale….and I had a glass of wine…or two, I would gain the courage to buy it ;o) For now I’m really enjoying my little 0.4 fl oz bottle!

-Overall, I’m really glad I tried this line!
+Overall, I’m really glad I tried Odacite!
 The ingredients are great for those with sensitive skin and use really great, organic ingredients.
 Definitely something I would like to continue to use in the future.
 And I’m VERY picky when it comes to skincare!